ucsd-progsys/yunounderstand-data/README.md

 We include two derived datasets.

-1. A collection of distinct, ill-typed programs, located in `data/derived/{sp14,fa15,comb}/prog`, extracted from the SP14 (resp.
+1. A collection of distinct, minimal (i.e. derived from the `"min"` field above), ill-typed programs, located in `data/derived/{sp14,fa15,comb}/prog`, extracted from the SP14 (resp.
 FA15 and combined) dataset.
 The programs are further grouped into `cnstr` and `unify` folders.
 The `cnstr` folder contains